What Services Are Included?

 No, not necessarily.
 Some referrals are simply an insurance required mechanism that can be accomplished with a call to our front desk during regular business hours.
 Some new referrals may be appropriately completed with an electronic visit or short phone call.
 Still other referrals may require a face-to-face encounter, or even further evaluations.
 We will let you know at the time.
 Our trusted consultants expect us to do the basic things first, and we would never want to destroy that collegial trust by making inappropriate referrals and wasting their time.

-We cover annual influenza (flu) vaccinations and TB skin tests for our patients here in the office only.
+We cover annual influenza (flu) vaccinations and TB skin tests for our patients here in the office.
+We currently offer COVID vaccinations and boosters as well.
 The other adult and pediatric immunizations are just too expensive to provide at our office.
 We recommend using one of the local pharmacies and your health insurance for the other vaccinations.

 We have a reciprocal agreement with a local pediatric practice to get our patient’s newborn and childhood vaccines.
 Adult and travel vaccines are referred to Public Health or your local pharmacy.
 Ask our front desk for details.